Fourth Japan minister exits PM Kishida's four-month-old cabinet | Politics

 "There was not a single thing that I did that breached the law," Akiba said to reporters gathered at the prime minister's office after he submitted his resignation to Kishida.
 "It was a difficult decision to make, but I tendered my resignation to the prime minister as I felt I must not hamper the debates in parliament," he added.

-Akiba will be replaced by former reconstruction minister Hiromichi Watanabe, Kyodo News reported on Tuesday.
+Akiba will be replaced by former reconstruction minister Hiromichi Watanabe, Kishida said.
+Kishida said Mio Sugita, parliamentary vice-minister for internal affairs, had also submitted her resignation.

+In early December, Sugita retracted and apologised for a number of past comments, including calling sexual minorities "unproductive".
+Speculation has mounted that Kishida plans to overhaul his cabinet by early next month to boost his sagging popularity, with the Sankei newspaper reporting on Friday that some ruling party members have floated Jan.
+10 as a possible date.

+Kishida did not rule out a reshuffle but played down the possibility that it could happen within the next week or two.
+"I don't mean to say I won't ever consider a cabinet reshuffle, I'm just saying I'm not considering one over the New Year holidays," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)